ADVERTISEMENT

 Black media outlets provide crucial platforms for communication and information dissemination within our communities, serving as trusted sources that reflect cultural experiences and challenges often overlooked by mainstream media.
 These outlets stand at the forefront, amplifying voices and driving conversations that matter most to Black audiences.
 Yet, as political campaign seasons ramp up, our vital media entities frequently witness the sidelining of their potential by candidates who choose not to invest in them.

 This marginalization is not only disheartening but also perplexing, considering the critical role Black communities play in elections.
-Unfortunately, there are some Black candidates who also underestimate, undervalue and marginalize Black media.
-In developing their Campaign strategies they fail to recognize the direct line these outlets have to the heart of their communities, as well as their power to influence and mobilize voters.
+Campaign strategies fail to recognize the direct line these outlets have to the heart of their communities, as well as their power to influence and mobilize voters.

 The disparity in advertising support can be attributed to several factors, including outdated perceptions about reach and influence.
 Some campaigns may misjudge the impact of Black media, presuming that larger mainstream outlets are sufficient to engage Black voters.
 This miscalculation overlooks the unique connection and trust Black media has cultivated with its audience, which is not easily replicated by broader platforms.